wjshark/Notes_On_Things/README.md

 ## Notes_On_Things
-- need to write thing down more
+- need to write things down more